nandu19k/simple-linear-regression/README.md

 # simple-linear-regression
-This .py file contains how to build a simple linear regression.
+This .py file contains how to implement a simple linear regression.